Tag Archives: Stef Lang

 Derek is a blues guitarist singer-songwriter from the largest First Nation in Canada, Six Nations of the Grand River (Ontario) which consists of Cayuga, Mohawk, Oneida, Onondaga, Seneca and Tuscarora.
 After getting into music in his teens, his profile was heightened when he toured with Buffy Sainte-Marie in the late 1990s.
 He was offered a deal with Winnipeg’s Arbor Records and released his debut album, Music is the Medicine, in 2002.
 The track “Lovesick Blues” won the JUNO for Aboriginal Recording of the Year.
 The Dirty Looks followed, winning for him his second JUNO in 2008.
 Derek Miller was invited to perform alongside Eva Avila and Nikki Yanofsky during the Closing Ceremonies of the 2010 Winter Olympic Games in Vancouver.
 He released his third album that year, Double Trouble.

 Emmalyn is the younger sister of British Columbia Filipina-Canadian R&B star Elise Estrada.
 When she was 17, she won a singing contest hosted by Vancouver radio station The Beat 94.5 FM and released the single “Get Down” two months later.
 This was nominated by the CRMA (Canadian Radio Music Awards) in the Dance / Urban / Rhythmic category.
 In October, she relocated to Los Angeles and teamed up with record producer Chris Stokes of label TUG (The Ultimate Group).
 Single “Don’t Make Me Let You Go” followed.
 She returned to Vancouver in 2011 to perform at several festivals and has joined Adam H’s new record label XOXO Entertainment with her sister Elise.
+She is now part of American-British-Canadian girl group GRL.

 Born Cyril Kamar in Lebanon, K.Maro relocated to Montreal when he was 11.
 He is a rapper / singer-songwriter who performs in both English and French, occasionally throwing in some Arabic.
 K.Maro is also a producer and has his own record label, K.Pone.Inc.
 He started out in a successful Québec rap duo called LMDS (Les Messagers du Son) in the late 1990s.
 Debuting in 2002 as a soloist, he has already released several albums which have seen international success, most notably in Europe.
 Three of his singles have made the year-end Top 50 charts in Québec: “Femme Like You” (#8 of 2004), “Let’s Go” (#38 of 2007), and “Music” (#30 of 2010).
 He has collaborated with several artists including Belly and Corneille.
 K.Maro has opened a clothing line called Balbec, named after the town where he was born.